Japanese knotweed – or Fallopia japonica to give it its proper name – is a real pest of a plant that’s taken root on properties all across the UK.

 Some mortgage providers will decline an application if there’s Japanese knotweed in a neighbouring garden – or even several gardens away.

-TP Knotweed Solutions’ Tom Payne says: “There’s no denying Japanese Knotweed is a very attractive plant in the summer, however we need to look at the wider issues and the negative impact on your home and investment should it be present in your garden.
+TP Knotweed Solutions’ Tom Payne says: “There’s no denying Japanese Knotweed is a very attractive plant in the summer, but we need to look at the wider issues and the negative impact on your home and investment should it be present in your garden.

 “Without a herbicide treatment programme in place, with a 10-year insurance backed guarantee, the majority of mortgage lenders will refuse to lend.
 The value of the property will also be significantly reduced if not given a nil value, until a programme by an accredited specialist is in place.”